 Do Fragrances = Clean?
 Why You Need To Break Up With Fragrances

 The fresh clean smell of laundry, shining kitchen counters, and freshly mopped floors are closely tied to our perceptions of cleanliness.
-The truth is: fragrances have nothing to do with how effective a disinfectant or cleanser is and are likely to be covering up the smell of sometimes very toxic chemicals.
+The truth is: fragrances have nothing to do with how effective a disinfectant or cleanser is and are likely to be covering up the smell of some very toxic chemicals.
 Even worse: fragrances are a tool for manufacturers to hide hundreds of ingredients without disclosing them, including harmful toxins that are dangerous for our health.
 Our increased focus on disinfecting during the pandemic means we have all been exposed to more chemicals than ever before, so we have to be especially careful to choose products that don’t put us at risk.
 Here’s what you need to know about fragrance so you can choose safer products – and what cleaning product manufacturers don’t want you to know.

 Top Hidden Dangers of Fragrance

-Fragrances Are Linked To Health Risks
+Fragrances Are Linked To Major Health Risks

 Fragrance Ingredients Do Not Have To Be Disclosed By Manufacturers

 Manufacturers are not required to list their fragrance ingredients on product labels, so they often just disclose the single word, “fragrance”, which can hide a cocktail of more than 100 toxic ingredients!
 Another term to avoid is “parfum.”

 Fragrance Marketing Terms Don’t Mean What You Think It Does

 How crazy is this: the term “unscented” means that a product does not contain fragrance for the purpose of scenting, but an unscented product can contain fragrance to mask the odor of other ingredients in the formula.
 So an unscented product can absolutely still contain fragrance and, therefore harmful ingredients.